-There’s a membership program which gives you access to designs and fonts that other people have done.
+There’s a membership program that gives you access to designs and fonts that other people have done.
 If you know how to create designs, you don’t have to pay.

 My biggest problem with the Cricut was and still is the software.
 It’s online only.
 This means that if the internet goes down, you can’t operate your machine.
 This negative is counterbalanced with many positives.
-For example you can access the software from any device since it’s web browser based.
+For example, you can access the software from any device since it’s a web browser-based.

 You don’t have to worry about updates because it is done in the background.
 Plus the first tutorial will set you up for success.

 With the 4000g cutting force, you will be able to cut anything with ease.
 Let it be heat transfer vinyl or paper.
-This was one of the reasons why I’ve chosen the Cricut as the best vinyl cutting machine for T-shirts.
+This was one of the reasons why I’ve chosen the Cricut as the best vinyl cutter for T-shirts.

 If you want to make a bit of extra, you can always offer to apply the decals.
 That’s another source of income.
 Initially, you can do it for free if you want to learn how to apply it properly.

 I’ve tried and tested many vinyl cutters.
 Even so, it was difficult to choose the best machine for certain categories.
-Don’t forget to check back periodically because I’ll be updating this article as new machines come out.
+Don’t forget to check back periodically because I’ll be updating this article as new vinyl cutters come out.

 If you have any observations or recommendations, let me know.
 You can comment below or email me.

-Which is better the Cricut or the Silhouette?
+Which is better vinyl cutter the Cricut or the Silhouette?

 This comes down on what you’re using it on.
 Cricut has a lot of versatility and it has the cheapest accessories thus the cost of ownership is low.
-Silhouette Cameo is good at cutting paper and vinyl.
-The accessories are priced at the average level.
+Silhouette Cameo 3 is good at cutting paper and vinyl.
+The accessories are priced at an average level.
 If you want to limit yourself to paper and vinyl then Silhouette would be your best option plus it’s cheaper as well.
-If you want to use

-What is the best Silhouette machine to buy?
+What is the best Silhouette vinyl cutting machine to buy?

 At the moment Silhouette Cameo 3 is the best machine to buy.
 Cameo 4 has just been released still waiting for my machine to arrive.
 If it’s better I will update it.